 Seeds of Change: These seeds are all 100% certified organic and everything I have ordered from them has come out perfectly.
 They don’t carry as wide of a variety selection as I prefer, but they are a very dependable, service-oriented company.

 Totally Tomatoes: This has been my go-to catalog for a number of years.
 They have a huge number of heirloom AND hybrid varities.
 I always include some of the better hybrids in my order, as they generally have better disease resistance and some are just as flavorable as the heirlooms.

 Not all of my customers can successfully grow heirlooms, and I include a range of hybrids for specific purposes (like Bush Champion for patio tomatoes) in my overall order.
 They also carry a wide range of sweet and hot peppers.

 Prices range somewhere between Baker Creek and Pinetree.
 Germination is dependable.
 They are not exclusively organic, but they probably have the largest range of varieties.

 Good Companies for All-around Seeds

-Many of the seed company’s inventories are low this year (2021).
-Order early for the best selection.
-I had to scout the internet for a few of the hard-to-find varieties that were out of stock.
+Many of the seed company’s inventories were low in 2021, and I missed out on some of my preferred varieties.
+Lesson learned and I’m ordering early in 2022.
+I ordered all my seeds the first of January and found I still had to scout the internet for a few of the hard-to-find varieties that were out of stock.

-For vegetables & herbs beyond just tomatoes, I have found the following companies to have reliable seed selections and be responsible in their seed conservation:
+For vegetables & herbs beyond just tomatoes, I have found the following companies to have reliable germination rates, good seed selections and be responsible in their seed conservation: